kevin-44/WAX_ExpressTrade_Integration/README.md

 Before anything, you will need to install a **web server** and **PHP**.
 If you already know how to do this, skip to the [next step](#beginners-1).

-> **Note**: Instructions related to installing a **MySQL server** won't be addressed in this tutorial; however, it's recommended that you go forward with its installation if you plan on creating a functional website that serves user accounts and their transactions.
+> **Note**: Instructions related to setting up a **MySQL server** won't be addressed in this tutorial; however, it's recommended that you go forward with its installation if you plan on creating a functional website that serves user accounts and their transactions.

 ### Local Environment